wri/terramatch-microservices/README.md

 We utilize the [Nest JS REPL](https://docs.nestjs.com/recipes/repl) to be able to access the code running in a given AWS environment, and use the same tools for local development.

-To run the REPL locally (use any service name):
+To run the REPL locally (use any service name, minus the -service suffix):

-- `npm run repl --service=entity-service`
+- `npm run repl --service=entity`

 To run the REPL in an AWS Env: